Radheshyam1234/cash-register-app/README.md

 * 3.CSS

 # Description
-* It will ask the user to enter the bill amount and the cash amount given by the customer.
+* It will ask the user to enter the bill amount and then after it will ask for cash amount given by the customer.
 * Then it will tell you the balance amount and how many notes you have to give to the customer.

 ## Project Link